nsubstitute/NSubstitute/docs/help/_posts/2013-04-15-compat-args.markdown

 ## Using `Arg.Compat`

-The simplest work-around if you are stuck on pre-C#7 is to use `Arg.Compat.` where ever you would normally use `Arg.`.
+The simplest work-around if you are stuck on pre-C#7 is to use `Arg.Compat.` wherever you would normally use `Arg.`.
 To migrate existing code, replace all instances of `Arg.` with `Arg.Compat.`.

 {% examplecode csharp %}
 calculator.Add(1, -10);